CalmDownVal/signal/readme.md

 ### Triggering a Signal

-Each signal instance is actually a function and thus can be called directly.
+Each signal instance is actually a function.
+Triggering it is as simple as adding a pair of brackets!
 You can pass any amount of arguments to a signal, they will be forwarded to each handler.
 No data is returned by this function call (void).

 ```ts
 mySignal('arg1', 123, /* ... */);